 InternFSU Student Requirements

-The Career Center will hold mandatory one-hour orientation sessions for InternFSU Students:
+The Career Center will hold mandatory one-hour virtual orientation via Zoom for InternFSU Students during January 5-8, 2021.
+InternFSU students will receive an invitation link.

 InternFSU students will:

-- Submit three learning goals at the beginning of the semester through the Experience Recognition Program (ERP), Transcript Notation option;
+- Submit three learning goals at the beginning of the semester through the Experience Recognition Program (ERP), Transcript Notation Recognition option / or submit to their supervisor for approval if receiving academic credit;

-- Meet with their Supervisor for bi-monthly supervision meetings.
+- Meet with their Supervisor for bi-weekly supervision meetings.
 In these meetings, project expectations and progress, setting of short-term work goals, workplace behaviors, etc. should be discussed.
-These meetings allows the Supervisor to guide, correct and advise Intern(s) on a regular basis.;
+These meetings allow the Supervisor to guide, correct, and advise Intern(s) on a regular basis;

 - Complete a written mid-semester evaluation.
 The written evaluation will not be shared with the Supervisor, but Supervisors will hold an in-person mid-semester evaluation meeting.
 This meeting presents an opportunity for both Interns and Supervisors to provide structured feedback and recalibrate any project goals or deadlines for the remainder of the semester;